NTHU-EE-CV-2015-Fall/homework0/README.md

   Becouse I study about Multimedia processing, I think computer vision will be very useful for me.
 I'm very glad to join this course.

 ## What do you want to achieve in the course? [ max 500 words]
-  I hope I can learn as more as I can.
+  I hope I can learn as more as I can in computer vision.
 I'll try my best to achieve it.
+I think it will be useful for me.

 PS. 中文 or English are both fine.